interactive-cookbook/alignment-models/README.md

 *Top k best alignments* | Top k best alignments
 *Graph Edit Distance (GED)* | All possible alignments and their corresponding alignment scores, ranked from the best to the worst.

-*Internal note*: If you are searching for the version of the alignment model implied in our crowdsourcing task, please visit this [private repository](https://github.com/interactive-cookbook/crowdsourcing/tree/main/topk-alignments/alignment-model-topk).

 ## Requirements
 You can find all the requirements in the file `requirement.txt`.
 Please call `requirement.txt --no-depts` when you install the requirements.
 - Python 3.7